glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 `pool.net_assets / pool.net_deposits`, and the farm will receive a number of assets equal to `pool.net_assets / pool.net_deposits`.

-This setup guarantees that after its final week, a solar farm will have an accumulated drawdown that is exactly equal to its original protocol deposit value, and it will have a net overperformance of zero.
+This setup guarantees that after its final week, except for dust and rounding errors, a solar farm will have an accumulated drawdown that is equal to its original protocol deposit value, and it will have a net overperformance of zero.
 These guarantees come from the fact that the solar farms are participating in a zero-sum competition, therefore the total amount of overperformance and underperformance is balanced.

 ### Algorithmic Data Structures